 An advanced degree acts as a launch-pad for moving into more senior roles, including leadership and management.

 Moreover, in some businesses, medical and technology sector job, an advanced degree is a prerequisite to being hired.

 Enhanced Connections and Life-Long Learning

 Many industries now encourage their employees to engage in life-long learning and make meaningful personal connections.
 Grad school allows you to do both simultaneously.
-Professors are leaders in their field, and many of your classmates may one day be your work mates.
-Grad school allows you to forge lifelong connections with others while allowing you to enhance and hone pre-existing workplace skills.
+Professors are leaders in their field, and many of your classmates may one day be your workmates.
+Grad school allows you to network lifelong connections with others while allowing you to enhance and hone pre-existing workplace skills.